Rastafari Beliefs and Practices

 Why do “rastas” wear dreadlocks?

 The reason for wearing dreadlocks is a part of the same model, that the body of Man is a temple of God, and it’s better be not intervened.
 So Rastafari do not cut hair, because the latter is a part of the divine plan of God towards humans.
-The formation of a dreadlock is a natural process, you guess, that “rastas”, those living in asceticism, do not go to a barber’s shop to make dreads.
+The formation of a dreadlock is a natural process, and you guess, that “rastas”, those living in asceticism, do not go to a barber’s shop to make dreads.
+All goes natural way.

 Rastafari do not say “we” for plurality